katjaweb/gapfinder/README.md

    uv run python evals/run_scenarios.py
    ```

+The script loads evaluation scenarios from evals/scenarios.csv, builds a GapFinder YouTube agent with a retrieval pipeline, and runs each scenario question through that agent.
+For every execution it collects tool calls, tool context, model usage, cost estimates, and output, then saves all results into a timestamped JSON `results_*.json` file.

 2. Use the judge llm to label the latest scenario output:

    ```bash
    uv run python evals/llm_judge.py
    ```

+`evals/llm_judge.py` loads a JSON results file from `evals/run_scenarios.py`, then uses an LLM-based judge agent to evaluate each agent response against the scenario, expected learner answer quality, and judge criteria.
+It appends structured judgment fields like label, reasoning, tool-policy compliance, and cost metadata, then writes the augmented results to a new timestamped `results_judged_*.json` file.

 3. Label results in the Streamlit UI for manual inspection and add human label: